 Note: This table only provides general information about each SEC Code, which is subject to change at any time.
 For complete up-to-date information on SEC Codes, refer to the latest NACHA Operating Rules and Guidelines.

-If data for the selected criteria are available, the Summary Report opens.
+If data for the selected criteria are available, the

 Note: You can customize the data you want to view.
 For more information, refer to Customizing Reports.

-When you run the report, it first opens as a Summary Report.
+Summary Report.
 You can then select a Merchant Number to drill down to the Detail Report, listing the individual transactions for that merchant.

 The report includes the following data: